 Positive feedback ensures that they know their own strengths and feel like those strengths are appreciated.
 As a result, positive feedback can be an extremely effective tool.
 It can boost employee confidence, which can lead to better results down the road.

 Negative feedback also has a place, as long as it’s offered in a constructive way.
-This is the difference between constructive feedback and critical feedback: constructive feedback helps your developers do better going forward, while critical feedback only serves to tell your team members what they’re doing wrong.
+This is the difference between constructive feedback and critical feedback: constructive feedback helps your engineers do better going forward, while critical feedback only serves to tell your team members what they’re doing wrong.

 Constructive feedback isn’t focused exclusively on past performance.
 Instead, it coaches employees, helping them improve their work in the future.
 According to Gallup, this requires a two-way dialogue rather than a top-down approach.
 Managers can’t just tell employees what they’re doing “right” or “wrong.”
 Instead, they have to actively listen and work with their team, acknowledging any unique challenges team members are facing and helping capitalize on individual strengths.